oscarfr96/oscarfr96/README.md

 # Hey, I'm Óscar 👋

-**Full-Stack Engineer · AI-native builder.** I turn ideas into real products and ship them — from API to infra to UI.
+**Software Engineer · AI-native builder.** I turn ideas into real products and ship them — from API to infra to UI.

 Agentic pipelines, MCP, RAG, and Claude Code agents are woven into all my workflows.